Spectral properties of cographs and $P_5$-free graphs: Multiplicity of eigenvalues

 \section{Multiplicity of eigenvalues}

-This section is about eigenvalues multiplicities of a cograph.
-As an application of our new characterization of cographs, we determine the multiplicities of $0$ and $-1$ eigenvalues of cographs in terms of the sizes of their (co)duplication classes.
-This in particular gives a new and short proof for the Sillke's conjecture.
-Moreover, it will be shown that for any eigenvalue $\la\ne0,-1$ of a cograph $G$, $\mul(\la,G)$ does not exceed the total number of duplication and coduplication classes.
+This section deals with eigenvalue multiplicity in a cograph in relation with the duplication and coduplication classes.
+While it is known that in a cograph $G$ the multiplicities of $0$ and $-1$ eigenvalues can be determined by the sizes of sibling classes (see Lemma~\ref{redcored} below), here we show that for any eigenvalue $\la\ne0,-1$ of $G$, $\mul(\la,G)$ does not exceed the total number of duplication and coduplication classes.
 This in turn implies that $\mul(\la,G)\le\mul(0,G)+\mul(-1,G)$.

-We begin with the following two lemmas. \begin{lem} In cographs, any duplication class has no intersection with any coduplication class. \end{lem} \begin{proof}{Let $G$ be a cograph and $D,C$ be a duplication and a coduplication class of $G$, respectively, such that $v\in C\cap D$.
+We begin with the following two lemmas. \begin{lem} In any graph, any duplication class has no intersection with any coduplication class. \end{lem} \begin{proof}{Let $G$ be a graph and $D,C$ be a duplication and a coduplication class of $G$, respectively, such that $v\in C\cap D$.
 So, there are $u\in C$ and $w\in D$ such that $N[u]=N[v]$ and $N(w)=N(v)$.
-As $u\ne v$, $u\in N(v)=N(w)$, which means $u\sim w$ and thus $v\sim w$, which is a contradiction. }\end{proof}
+As $u\ne v$, $u\in N(v)=N(w)$, which means $u\sim w$ and thus $v\sim w$, which is a contradiction as two duplicates cannot be adjacent. }\end{proof}